CSLWeb/silverstripe-mandrill-mailer/README.md

 SilverStripe-Mandrill-Mailer
 ============================

-Mandrill Mailer for SilverStripe to send SilverStripe Email through the [Mandrill.com] service.
+Mandrill Mailer for SilverStripe to send SilverStripe Email through the [Mandrill.com](http://www.mandrill.com) service.

-Basically this is a new Silverstripe Mailer services that communicates with the Mandrill PHP SDK to send email through their service.
-The benefits of which are outlined at [Mandrill.com].
+This is a new Silverstripe Mailer services that communicates with the Mandrill PHP SDK to send email through their service.
+The benefits of which are outlined at [Mandrill.com](http://www.mandrill.com).

 Events
 ------